quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 It is beneficial to avoid additional round trips whenever possible, especially given that most incremental versions are broadly similar to the previous version.
-This specification also defines a simple version negotiation mechanism that leverages similarities between versions and can negotiate between "compatible" versions without additional round trips.
+This specification also defines a simple version negotiation mechanism which leverages similarities between versions and can negotiate between "compatible" versions without additional round trips.